It may seem like a daunting task in trying to decide on an amp for both the HD 600 and 650.

 This is probably the #1 option for both the Sennheiser HD600 and 650.
 Learn more:Sennheiser HD600 vs. 650.
 The only caveat here is that this kit is a DIY project.
 You’ll need a soldering iron and some basic know how.
 Fortunately, the instructions are all there and by all accounts (that I’ve read), it’s a lot of fun and not all that difficult.
 The Bottlehead Crack provides the perfect synergy with the 650 because it’s squeaky clean but also warm at the same time; something my Magni is simply not capable of.
 Also, the 650 has a good Soundstage on it’s own, but the Crack adds more depth to the image giving it even more room to breathe.
 What is Soundstage?
 I didn’t think that was possible as the 650 on it’s own is incredibly open and spacious.

-This is the second most sought after tube amp to pair with the 650, and it doesn’t disappoint.
+This is the second most sought after tube amp to pair with both, and it doesn’t disappoint.
 You will want to immediately upgrade the tubes however, as the majority of folks weren’t digging the stock homies that come with the amp.
 A lot of folks are wetting themselves over this combo too.
 It seems to add color and warm up the sound of the 650, while also bringing the mid-range forward a bit.
 This renders songs in a way that’s very resolving but also musical, with a Soundstage to die for.

 A lot of folks like this option as the best overall for a tube amp paired with a Bifrost DAC.
 In fact, both the Darkvoice and Valhalla are probably tied for the #2 spot behind the Crack for best pairing with the 650.

 This little beast pairs extremely well with a Topping D3 DAC, and has RCA outputs on the back for some added flexibility.
 You can use it as a preamp to power some studio monitors or you can hook it up to your Turntable for some fresh Vinyl snacks!
 Like the Darkvoice, this Little Dot also benefits from some tube rolling but the stock tubes sound fine too if you don’t want to upgrade right away.
-This amp is not to be taken lightly, as it’s one of the best overall pairings with the HD650.
+This amp is not to be taken lightly, as it’s one of the best overall pairings with the HD600 and 650.
 It has a rock solid build and lots of power as well.
 If you’re coming from a cheaper solid state amp, get ready to have your mind blown!

 As you can see, there are a lot of potential pairings, but we’ll stick with the ones above for now.